What happens when you lie to your travel insurer and what are the chances of actually being caught?

 - Medical expenses.
 Travel insurance policies may pay for necessary medical treatments as recommended by medical professionals and emergency treatments in hospital.
 In all cases this will leave a paper trail with medical professionals and hospitals.
 Your travel insurance brand will take the necessary steps to review the treatment that was received.

-Travel insurance companies are used to dealing with fraudulent claims.
+Travel insurance brands are used to dealing with fraudulent claims.
 Here are five real cases of travel insurance fraud encountered, and solved, by Southern Cross Travel Insurance (SCTI).

 - The time-travelling watch.
 A customer, claiming a watch had gone missing on his travels, provided some photos of the item.
 Unfortunately for him, the metadata uncovered from one of the photos showed that it was taken after the watch had supposedly gone missing.